remidinishanth/distributed_systems/README.md

 Read: The Good Parts of AWS

 CQRS stands for Command Query Responsibility Segregation.
 At its heart is the notion that you can use a different model to update information than the model you use to read information.
 Many systems do fit a CRUD mental model, and so should be done in that style.
+There is an inherent replication lag between the time a change has been applied on the write path and the read path has received and applied it, which makes the system sequentially consistent.
 Ref: https://martinfowler.com/bliki/CQRS.html
 * This is used in URL shortener, once we shorten the URL, we don't update the same shortened-url.